A short term payment while you’re on leave from work to care for your new child.

 To be eligible for Parental Leave Pay, you need to meet the work test or receive an exemption.

-To keep getting Parental Leave Pay
+To get Parental Leave Pay you must satisfy residence rules.

 Adjusted taxable income